jg00/proj-js-mocha-simple-function-tests-sg/README.md

 ## Test Functions Using Plain JS or Mocha

-Test functions ssing plain JS or Mocha
+Test functions using plain JS or Mocha

 ###### Modules